Other fees to consider

 * All fees must be paid by the due date indicated on your fee statement.
 You may choose to opt out of the health and dental plans.
 For more information on opting out please visit the Student Association website.
 Opt-out forms are available at the Student Centre with proof of medical coverage.

 Please note: International students must pay an additional $705 for medical coverage and student compulsory ancillary fees for part-time post-secondary students are prorated.

 Program incidental fees

 For certain programs, the college may levy a fee over and above tuition and compulsory ancillary fees for learning materials and supplies.
-A list of the cost of those will be included in your fees statement package.
+The cost of those will be included on your fees statement.